Light Dinners to Lose Weight Without Going Hungry

-That’s why we are going to share a few recipes for light dinners that are simple to make, so you can go to bed without going hungry and slowly lose weight.
+Thus, we’re going to share a few recipes for light dinners that are simple to make.
+You’ll go to bed without going hungry and slowly lose weight.

 Does dinner cause weight gain?